agorf/feed2email/README.md

 Warning: Feed list indices have changed!
 ~~~

-It's been removed, but what's that weird warning?
+It has been removed, but what is that weird warning?

 Since the feed that got removed was at index 1, every feed below it got
 reindexed.
 So feed2email warns you that the feed indices have changed: the feed